New details emerge about the alleged search history of the Utah mom charged with her husband’s murder - KTVZ

 New details emerge about the alleged search history of the Utah mom charged with her husband’s murder

-The new details on the widow’s alleged search history emerged as part of the prosecution’s case against Richins, 33, who will be in a Park City, Utah, court Monday for a detention hearing.
-A judge is expected to decide if she should be released or remain in custody pending the outcome of her trial.
+The judge’s decision to deny bail came as new details about the widow’s alleged search history emerged as part of the case against the 33 year old, who appeared in a Park City, Utah, court on Monday.

-Among the details released in the documents are internet searches investigators say were found on Richins’ phone that were described by prosecutors as “incriminating.”
+Among the details released in the documents are internet searches investigators say were found on her phone that were described by prosecutors as “incriminating.”

 Some of the articles pulled up through her searches focused on fentanyl, life insurance payments and others relating to police investigations and how data is collected from electronic devices.